 Phoenix has already done well by luring expansions from the San Francisco-Silicon Valley area.
 The most well known refugee is Charles Schwab, which is adding 600 high-value information sector jobs to its south Phoenix technology center.
 Other companies are looking at expansion options in Phoenix and elsewhere.

 Phoenix’s new approach is bolder than the conventional approaches followed by other economic development agencies that pitch companies located in California and in other business-hostile states such as New York, New Jersey, Illinois, Minnesota and Connecticut.

 The future is sure to see more economic development delegations on scouting missions to California.
 But they could learn something from Phoenix and their hard-to-ignore campaign.

 Disclaimer: I provide services only to businesses – not economic development organizations such as the Greater Phoenix Economic Council.
-Hence, any comments about such agencies in this blog are based on my judgment only and are free of compensation.
+Hence, any comments about such agencies in this blog are based on what I perceive to be the news value and are free of compensation.

 More Are Leaving California including small businesses, large corporations, Millennials and Generation X (and in select instances Gen Z).
 They are departing California not only for Arizona but also for other states.
 See a summary of an exhaustive report (based on two years of research) here (scroll down for summary).